30 Li2 離

 The 6th line

-有yu3 (to have) 嘉jia1 (praise) 折zhe2 (to bow) 首shou3 (the head) is understood and paraphrased as honouring those who surrender. 獲hou4 (to capture) 匪fei1 (not) 其qi2醜chou3 (the similar) is to capture those who are unyielding.
+有yu3 (to have) 嘉jia1 (praise) 折zhe2 (to bend) 首shou3 (the head) is understood and paraphrased as honouring those who surrender. 獲hou4 (to capture) 匪fei1 (not) 其qi2醜chou3 (the similar) is to capture those who are unyielding.
 This is a moderate and civilised way to undertake war.

 Line 6 is masculine and doesn't stay at its right position, signifying that it is neither tender nor clings to righteousness.
 In other words, it is fierce and doesn't abide by the norm of hexagram Li.
 This supposedly is an ill omen.
 However, it reaches the extremity of brightness and with its bright and masculine characteristics it can expel those who are evil.
 Therefore line 5, the king, assigns it to launch a punitive war.
 Since it acts according to the king who is at the axle centre and possesses the principle of moderation, its actions can be free from fault or calamity.